whipowill/d2-plugy-qol/Mods/README.md

 	- All magic skills that use stacks (bows/javs) will not consume quantity
 	- Dodge, Avoid, Evade bug fixed (per technique by [Nagahaku](https://d2mods.info/forum/viewtopic.php?p=500423&sid=923afb1f8828e76713d3c8a1f9f78ff1#p500423))
 - Sorceress
-	- Teleport allowed in town and makes less irritating sound
+	- Teleport allowed in town, and makes less irritating sound
+	- Meteor lands 2/3 faster than vanilla, and makes less irritating sound
 - Barbarian
 	- All magic skills that use stacks (throw) will not consume quantity
 	- Leap, Shout, Battle Orders, Battle Command are allowed in town